 With the recent government announcement that all remaining legal Covid restrictions are to be lifted, it now seems possible that life will return to something approaching normality.
 Few sectors will welcome this more than promotors and performers of live music, which has been particularly hard hit by the pandemic.
-This is surely good news for, literally, the gig economy and also for our mental well-being.
+This is surely good news not only for the gig economy but also for our mental well-being.
 Win-win, surely?

 Perhaps not.
 Much research has been done into viral mutations in the last two years.
 One hitherto under-reported aspect of this concerns how changes in musical genres and fashions can help us understand the transformations in viruses.
 For a time, these investigations seemed to be little more than an interesting theory.
 Evidence released this week to Penny Post, however, has revealed that the truth might be rather more concerning.